yuempark/DSW2019-revenue-prediction/README.md

 ## Project Description

 For many businesses, only a small fraction of customers produce the majority of the revenue.
 Therefore, identifying these potentially revenue-generating customers is critical for developing effective marketing strategies.
 Our project used visitor data from the online Google Merchandise Store to predict future customer revenue.
-Given that the vast majority of visitors never purchase anything in the future, we used a two-model approach: first, a logistic regression was used to quantify the probability that a given customer would make a purchase in the future (which we refer to as `probability` in the files described below), and second, a random forest was used to estimate the amount of money that a given customer was going to spend under the assumption that they did make a purchase in the future (which we refer to as `regression` in the files described below).
+Given that the vast majority of visitors never purchase anything in the future, we used a two-model approach: first, a logistic regression was used to quantify the probability that a given customer would make a purchase in the future, and second, a random forest was used to estimate the amount of money that a given customer was going to spend under the assumption that they did make a purchase in the future.
 By multiplying these two values together, we were able to estimate the expected value of any given customer with an accuracy that approximates the best-performing models to date.

 ## Repository Organization